The Minox enlightenment

 Capacitor: A 100 µF electrolytic capacitor is used to buffer the electrical energy.
 When the capacitor is fully charged, it holds a significant amount of energy ready to be discharged through the flashbulb.

-Flashbulb Ignition: When the switch closed, the stored energy in the capacitor is rapidly discharged through the flashbulb.
+Flashbulb Ignition: When the switch is closed, the stored energy in the capacitor is rapidly discharged through the flashbulb.
 This sudden surge of current causes the thin wires inside the bulb to heat up and ignite the combustible material with the pure oxygen inside the bulb, producing a bright flash of light.

 Synchronization: To synchronize the flash with the camera’s shutter, the trigger switch was designed to close at the appropriate moment during the shutter’s travel, see above.
 This ensured that the flash occurred when the shutter was fully open, capturing the image on the film.